scylladb/scylladb/docs/dev/testing.md

     $ ./test.py suitename/testname

+This will select and run all tests having suitename/testname as substring, e.g. suitename/testname_ext and others.

-If you want to run only a specific test-case from a test:
+If you want to run only a specific test-case from a specific test:

     $ ./test.py suitename/testname::casename

+This will select only the test with the suitename/testname name, no substring search is performed in this case.
+If the casename is `*`, then all test-cases will be selected.

 Note that not all tests are divided into cases.
 Below sections will shed more light on this.